Water Damage Inspection in Ottawa and Montreal

 A water damage inspection is therefore critical for finding the source of the moisture, assessing the damage done and preventing future problems like mold growth.

-Mold Busters is a local thermal imaging company that offers comprehensive infrared inspections of water-damaged homes and buildings.
+Mold Busters is a local thermal imaging company that offers comprehensive infrared inspections of water-damaged homes and buildings in region of Ottawa and Montreal.
 We’ll help you detect moisture and assess water damage without doing any additional damage to your home such as cutting holes in your walls or removing carpet.

 We’re fully certified and insured, so contact us today and book your infrared assessment!

 Determining exactly what caused the water damage can be difficult.
 No one wants to cut gaping holes in their walls just to check behind them for leaky pipes or water damage.

 At Mold Busters, we offer 100% non-destructive water damage inspections that use infrared cameras to detect obvious and not-so-obvious moisture problems in your home.
 Often, our infrared inspections reveal that the water damage was caused by a construction, installation and maintenance issue, such as:

 - Roof damage (holes, gaps, cracks, broken seals)